mcormier/tallyman/README.md

 Sometimes your data isn't important, like many of the banal things posted on fartbook and tweeter, but you should own the data that is important to you.

-My workout data is important to me so I've decided to write some software and retain ownership.
+Long story, long, my workout data is important to me so I wrote some software so I can geek out on the data.

 ## Technical Details ##